Religion and American Politics: A Historic Perspective

 INTERNATIONAL IMPLICATIONS

 There are international implications to the political role of evangelical Protestantism.
+There are more Protestants in sub-Sahara Africa than in the United States.
 A large and rising minority of people in countries like Brazil, Guatemala and South Korea have become Protestants.
 Pentecostal groups have been particularly successful in Brazil and Guatemala, and among Latino immigrants to America.
-There are almost as many Protestants in Africa south of the Sahara as in the United States.
-The number of Protestants is also rising among the ethnic Chinese throughout East Asia, including China.
-In the future, there may be a religious overlay to the interaction of internal politics and American foreign policy in Asia and in Africa.
-Jair Bolsonaro, the right wing former president of Brazil, made Protestant evangelical groups an important part of his political base.
-Evangelical religion is also an important influence in Korean politics.
+Protestants, predominately Pentacostals, make up over 25% of the population of Brazil.
+Jair Bolsonaro, the right-wing former president of Brazil, made Protestant evangelical groups an important part of his political base.

 CONCLUSION